Kaggle/kaggle-api/CONTRIBUTING.md

 ## Code reviews

-All submissions, including submissions by project members, require review.
-We use GitHub pull requests for this purpose.
-Consult [GitHub Help](https://help.github.com/articles/about-pull-requests/) for more information on using pull requests.
+All submissions, including submissions by project members, require a review.
+We will use GitHub pull requests for this purpose.
+Please Consult [GitHub Help](https://help.github.com/articles/about-pull-requests/) for more information on using pull requests.